COMP-1002/Study-Guide/README.md

 <br>This is a collaborative effort that began in the Spring 2023 term.
 <br>The guide contains How-Tos, exercise solutions & hints, and general advice.

-Register for GitHub and join this team.
+[Register for GitHub](https://github.com/signup).
 Email me your username via Brightspace.
 <br>Make sure your username is university appropriate.
 <br>Put "COMP 1002: GitHub username" as the email title.
+<br>I will try to grant access to those who do this daily.
 <br>After registering, access the guide: [Study Guide Wiki](https://github.com/COMP-1002/Study-Guide/wiki)

 ## How to get Bonus Marks

-1. Register for GitHub and use Brightspace mail to email me your GitHub username.
-   <br>Make sure your username is university appropriate.
-   <br>Put "COMP 1002: GitHub username" as the email title.
+1. Make sure you have access to the repository!
+(See instructions above how to register)
 2. Go to the [Project Todo!
 List](https://github.com/orgs/MUN-COMP-1002/projects/1) to see the available tasks for extra credit.
 3. Assign yourself to an unassigned task marked with the status Todo.
    <br>Do this with the down-arrow in the Assignee column and enter your username.